PriscyC/PriscyC/README.md

+Hi there! 👋 I'm Priscillia Chidi, a Data Analyst 📊

 Welcome to my GitHub profile!
 I'm passionate about leveraging data to drive actionable insights and solve complex problems.

 Here you'll find a collection of projects showcasing my skills in data analysis, visualization, and storytelling.